Arca Noë: Animals not carried in the ark

 Kircher believed - as did many others at his time - that certain animals did not reproduce sexually, but through spontaneous generation.
 Such creatures did not need a place in the Ark since they could simply produce themselves from dung or mud.
 In Kircher's account this included small mammals such as mice and voles, as well as reptiles and insects.
-Kircher did say that snakes were taken on the Ark, partly because of their unique medicinal value, and partly too as food for some of the birds on board.
-He also excluded from all animals he regarded as 'hybrid', including the giraffe.
+Kircher did say that snakes were taken on the Ark, partly because of their unique medicinal value, and partly as food for some of the birds on board.

+Kircher also excluded all animals which he regarded as 'hybrid', including the giraffe.
 These creatures he argued were descended from offspring of different animals carried on the ark which later interbred.
 He considered the armadillo to be a hybrid of the hedgehog and the turtle, and the alpine marmot to be a mixture of the badger and the squirrel.

 Kircher also explained that many of the creatures of the New World did not need to have a place in the Ark.
-The original creatures of God's creation came from the Garden of Eden and were adapted to its climate; as they spread out over the world after the Flood they adapted to different climates and conditions, evolving over time into the new forms seen today.
-Through these arguments, Kircher was able to show that the Biblical dimensions of the Ark (198 metres long, 33 metres wide and 19,8 metres high) afforded sufficient space to allow the ancestors of all modern creatures in the world to be carried.
+The original creatures of God's creation came from the Garden of Eden and were adapted to its climate; as they spread out over the world after the flood, they adapted to different climates and conditions, evolving over time into the new forms seen today.
+Through these arguments, Kircher claimed that the Biblical dimensions of the Ark (198 metres long, 33 metres wide and 19.8 metres high) afforded sufficient space to allow the ancestors of all modern creatures in the world to be carried.